akashm776/otco/README.md

 - identifying semantically close but mismatched examples
 - constructing synthetic negatives through barycentric mixing
-- injecting harder training signal than standard random negative sampling
+- injecting harder training signal than standard random negative sampling or top K sampling
 - controlling when synthetic-negative pressure is useful rather than harmful

 This repository focuses on **hard-negative generation**, **training dynamics**, and **the regimes where OT-based negatives are useful or harmful**.